Waves plugins have been an industry standard for a great many years. Chances are that some of them were used to mix your favorite song.

-The programs start at 9.99$/month and can be cancelled at any time!
+The programs start at 9.99$/month and can be cancelled at any time, so if the price of some of these plugins is prohibitive, definitively check out flex:

-It’s a subjective list to be sure, so I invite you to share your favorite Waves plugins as well in the comments section.
+It’s a subjective list to be sure, so I invite you to share your best Waves plugins as well in the comments section.
 Now, in no particular order, here they are:

 One of the most recent releases from Waves is the F6 Floating-Band Dynamic EQ.
 The first thing I noticed about it was the immaculate interface with various parameter knobs along the bottom.
 But it goes far beyond just being eye candy, this is a truly flexible and high quality dynamic EQ.